swayamshreemohanty/fprime-zephyr-led-blinker/BUILD_GUIDE.md

 Build parameters:
 - `-j4`: Use 4 parallel jobs (adjust based on your CPU cores)
 - Build time: ~5-10 minutes on Raspberry Pi 5

+**Note**: If you encounter errors like `fatal error: zephyr/syscalls/device.h: No such file or directory`, the race condition occurred.
+Simply run the syscall header generation command again and rebuild.

 ### 4. Verify Build Output